Counting in Spanish: Your Ultimate Guide from 1 to 1 Billion

 Officially, the whole world has now decided to go with the U.S. system, but in practice, how many millions there are in a billion varies wherever you are.
 If you need to be precise, it might be worth asking, ¿Cuánto es un billón?

-Exceptions in Spanish Counting
+Rules for Spanish Counting

 Cien is used as an adjective before nouns, such as: cien naranjas, cien días.
-Also followed by the numbers mil, millón, billón:
+Also when followed by the numbers mil, millón, billón:

 We use ciento when attaching smaller numbers in the 10s and 1s:

 It’s also used in expressions or refrains, usually coming from old Spanish:

 Más vale pájaro en mano que ciento volando.
 (A bird in the hand is worth two in the bush.)

 Numbers Ending in Uno

 As we know, 1 = uno, but we don’t say: uno mesa as you might expect.